kasramp/spring-multiple-datasources/README.md

 # Spring Boot multiple datasources

-An example of Spring Boot, written in Kotlin, demonstrates how to use mutiple datasources with the ability of creating tables of the datasources.
+An example of Spring Boot, written in Kotlin, demonstrates how to use multiple datasources with the ability of creating tables of the datasources.

 ## How to run